1852–53 United States Senate elections: Iowa

 First-term Democrat George Wallace Jones was re-elected to a second term.

-He received the Democratic nomination on December 20, 1852 by the narrowest of margins: 30 to 29 votes.
+He received the Democratic nomination on December 20, 1852, by the narrowest of margins: 30 to 29 votes.
 The general election was held the next day, December 21, in which Jones easily won.

 Kentucky

-One-term Whig Joseph R. Underwood retired from the class 2 seat and the Know Nothing Lieutenant Governor of Kentucky John Burton Thompson had already been elected early, December 15, 1851, far in advance of the 1853 term.
+One-term Whig Joseph R. Underwood retired from the class 2 seat and the American Party Lieutenant Governor of Kentucky John Burton Thompson had already been elected early, December 13, 1851, far in advance of the 1853 term.

 Louisiana

 Louisiana (regular)

 Democrat Solomon W. Downs lost re-election to Whig businessman Judah P. Benjamin in January 1852.
 Some Whig newspapers thought Benjamin too young and inexperienced at forty, despite his undoubted talent, but the Whig legislative caucus selected him on the second ballot, and he was elected by the legislature.

 Louisiana (special)

 First-term Democrat Pierre Soulé was appointed U.S. Minister to Spain and resigned April 11, 1853.

 Former-Democratic congressman and diplomat John Slidell was elected April 28, 1853.

 Slidell would be re-elected in 1858 and serve until he withdrew in 1861.